MSc Mathematics and Finance

 Minimum academic requirement

-High 2.1 Honours degree in mathematics in a physical science with a strong mathematical content, i.e. several mathematics modules with an emphasis on analysis, probability theory and differential equations.
+Minimum of a High 2.1 Honours degree in mathematics or a good First Class Honours degree in a physical science with a strong mathematical content, i.e. with a majority of mathematics modules and an emphasis on analysis, probability, statistics and differential equations.

 The academic requirement above is for applicants who hold or who are working towards a UK qualification.